Characterizations of freeness for equidimensional subspaces: Multi-logarithmic differential forms and multi-logarithmic vector fields

-\begin{remar} The notion of logarithmic vector field studied in \cite{saitolog} can be extended to spaces of higher codimension (see \cite{hauser-muller}).
-A holomorphic vector field $\eta\in\Theta_S$ is logarithmic if $\eta$ is tangent to the complete intersection at its smooth points, which is equivalent to $\eta(\mc{I}_C)\subseteq \mc{I}_C$.
-We denote by $\der(-\log C)$ the module of logarithmic vector fields.
+\begin{remark} The notion of logarithmic vector field studied in \cite{saitolog} can be extended to spaces of higher codimension (see \cite{hauser-muller}).
+A holomorphic vector field $\eta\in\Theta_S$ is logarithmic along an equidimensional space $X$ if $\eta$ is tangent to $X$ at its smooth points.
+Even in the complete intersection case, we cannot obtain in general all the multi-logarithmic $k$-vector fields from the logarithmic vector fields.
+Let us consider a reduced complete intersection $C$ defined by the ideal $\mc{I}_C$ generated by the regular sequence $(h_1,\ldots,h_k)$.
+The module of logarithmic vector fields is $\der(-\log C)=\lra{\eta\in\Theta_S\ ;\ \eta(\mc{I}_C)\subseteq \mc{I}_C}$.
 The following inclusion is a direct consequence of the definition: